 Diagnosis is clinical and is based on recognising the pattern of hair loss.

-Possible treatments are oral finasteride and/or topical minoxidil solution or foam for men, and topical minoxidil solution for women.
+Possible treatments are oral finasteride and/or topical minoxidil solution or foam for men, and topical minoxidil solution or foam for women.

-For women with female-pattern baldness and concomitant hyperandrogenism (<40% of cases), additional androgen-suppressive therapy may be considered.
+For women with female-pattern hair loss and concomitant hyperandrogenism (<40% of cases), additional androgen-suppressive therapy may be considered.